crnlcu/crnlcu.github.io/_posts/2025-08-22-artofstatistic.markdown

 description: "Book recommendation"
 ---

-The Art of Satistics was firstly recommended to me by my friend Matteo B. when I visited him in Boston, last May.
+The Art of Statistics was first recommended to me by my friend Matteo B. when I visited him in Boston last May.
 So, I came back from the trip and did what any millennial would do: I ordered myself a paperback copy with a cuter cover.

 <img src="{{ site.baseurl }}/images/artofstat.jpeg"  width=50 height=auto alt="book cover" class="page-image">